ZhijieZheng-UM/ZhijieZheng-UM.github.io/um.md

 -----
 ### Objective
-Dedicated and detail-oriented new U of M graduate with a strong work ethic and a passion for automobiles.
-Offering meticulous attention to detail, effective problem-solving and multitasking skills.
-Adept at collaborating within teams to achieve efficient results and committed to continuous learning.
-Possesses a valid Class 5 driver's license with a clean driving record.
-Capable of driving both automatic and manual transmission vehicles with confidence and expertise.
+Dedicated and detail-oriented recent U of M graduate with a strong work ethic and a passion for maintaining cleanliness and organization.
+Offering meticulous attention to detail, effective problem-solving skills, and a profound dedication to creating a safe and harmonious environment.
+Seeking to contribute my passion for cleanliness and maintenance to the role of Caretaker, ensuring a conducive atmosphere for students and staff alike.

 -----
 ### Education